-As set out in the codebase stewardship lifecycle, a codebase must first be proposed to the Foundation for Public Code.
+As set out in the codebase stewardship lifecycle, a codebase must first be proposed to, or identified by, the Foundation for Public Code.

-Existing codebases are then assessed against the stewardship feasibility criteria and Standard for Public Code.
+Existing codebases are then assessed o their purpose, code, community and scalability and Standard for Public Code.

 What developing organizations need to do

 The developing organization needs to commit developer time and budget to:

 - make their contributions compliant with the standard

 - make their contributions, as well as the entire project, reusable by others

 - partake in the community to further the development and help others reuse the codebase

 We also need the developing organization to give us:

 - support in product marketing and access to other organizations to enable reuse